 These IOBA Book Condition Definitions are used to describe both the book and the dust jacket, if applicable.
 Thus the word “book” may be replaced by “dust jacket” in the following definitions:

-NEAR FINE: a book approaching FINE (or AS NEW or MINT) but with a couple of very minor defects or faults, which must be noted.
+NEAR FINE: a book approaching FINE (or AS NEW) but with a couple of very minor defects or faults, which must be noted.

 [NOTE: From here on, there may be “+ (Plus)” or “- (Minus)” in a grade, which will mean that it is above the grade noted but not quite to the next higher grade for “+”, and that it is below the grade noted but not quite to the next lower grade for “-“, i.e., Very Good + (or Plus)/Very Good – (or Minus).
 Which means the book is better than Very Good and the dust jacket grade is less than Very Good.]